openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Endpoint {#credential-endpoint}

 The Credential Endpoint issues a Credential as approved by the End-User upon presentation of a valid Access Token representing this approval.
+Such

+If the issuer cannot directly issue the requested credential, it will respond with a so-called "acceptance token" that represents the still ongoing issuance transaction.
+This acceptance token (together with a valid access token) can later be used to fetch the respective credential.

 Communication with the Credential Endpoint MUST utilize TLS.